 Eventually, I escaped the farm and made it to the big city of Cincinnati, where I earned a B.A. in Personnel and Group Development.

-After graduation, I moved to London where I worked at a punk clothing store in Covent Garden.
+After graduation, I moved to London where I worked at a punk clothing store in Covent Garden and did window displays for Selfridge’s department store.
 During much of my twenties and thirties, I lived in France, England, Wales, Egypt, Denmark, Greece and (the former) Yugoslavia.

 After returning to the USA, I earned a Master’s Degree in Developmental Psychology while interning for “Sesame Street” in New York City.